NREL/floris/docs/index.rst

 - Methods for wind rose and annual energy production analysis
 - Methods for analysis of field campaigns of wind farm control
 - Coupling methods to other tools, including SOWFA and CC-Blade
-- Methods to model heterogenous
+- Methods to model heterogenous atmospheric conditions

-Example applications of all these tools are provided in examples/ folder, and it is highly recommended that new users begin with those in examples/_getting_started
+Example applications of all these tools are provided in the `examples/` folder, and it is highly recommended that new users begin with those in `examples/_getting_started`.

 Citation